Tax Liability on Rental Income in France: Residents & Non-Residents

 Taxes on French rental income for non-residents

-Non-resident renters have two options—the simplest is to pay the flat rate of tax on your rental earnings.
-From 2019, the tax rate applying to rental income for non-residents is 20% up to a threshold of €26,070.
-Any rental income over this amount will be taxed at 30%.
+Non-resident landlords have two options.
+The simplest is to pay a flat rate of income tax on your net rental income (after deducting eligible costs or opting for the standard Micro allowance).
+The minimum tax rate applying to non-residents is 20% on net income up to €29,579 (for the 2026 declaration on 2025 income).
+Any net rental income above this threshold is taxed at 30%.

 Social charges on rental income for non-residents